Training structure

 Faculty of Science

-This course covers an introduction to the topology of R^n, the basics of differential calculus for R^n functions in R and optimization.
-Parametric curves will also be covered.
+This course will cover an introduction to the topology of R^n, the basic concepts of differential calculus of functions from R^n to R, and optimization.
+Parametric curves will also be discussed.

 ECTS